imagry/aleph_star/README.md

 ## Training with Aleph-Star and n-step DQN

 1. The relevant files are in the folder `ml`.
-The network is defined in `ml.jl`, the training oops and data structures in `train_alephstar.jl` for aleph-star and `train_dqn` for N-Step DQN
+The network is defined in `ml.jl`, the training parameters and data structures in `train_alephstar.jl` for aleph-star and `train_dqn` for N-Step DQN.

 2. To train with Aleph-Star create a `DemoTrainingAlephStar` structure containing all the relevant training parameters and performance tracking.
-A helper function is `dtas = InitializeDTAS()` it initializes with a learning rate of 0.01, trees of 5500 nodes, gamma of 0.98, etc.
+A helper function is `dtas = InitializeDTAS()` it initializes with a learning rate of 0.01, trees of 5500 nodes, gamma of 0.98, etc. This function also initializes the network weights which could be done as `w = initialize_weights(number_of_actions)`

 2. the training loop is run `traindtas(dtas, iters, fname)`.
 It will output some imformation on how the process is going, it will save all the training state (including sensors in the replay buffer) every 100 iterations into the file named `fname` and it will stop after `iters` iterations.
 The run can be interrupted (not on Windows because of a bug) in the Jupyter notebook or the repl with `cmd-c`.
-To save training data at any point do `@save fname dtas`
+To save training data at any point do `@save fname dtas` and to load `@load fname dtas`.
+Generating a tree could be done with `tree = build_tree(w, env, root_state, stepc, epsilon, gamma)`

 3. Plot the results with `plotdtas(dtas)`.